JonssonAlexander/NLP_Project_group45/README.md

 We applied focused strategies to improve the weaker topics `ENTY` and `ABBR`.

 #### ENTY Improvement
-- Implemented `rcnn_improved_enty` with coarse splits and multisample dropout.
-- Focused on entity-type questions (“Who”, “What”, “Where”).
-- **Outcome:** Slight accuracy increase; benefits from targeted fine-tuning.
+The ENTY category had many small subtypes (like animals, foods, or inventions), which made it harder for the model to learn clear boundaries.
+It often confused ENTY with similar categories such as `DESC` or `HUM`.

+To fix this, we built on the RCNN model and added an extra coarse-topic training objective that helped the model better group examples from the same main topic together.
+This adjustment made the model more consistent when predicting general topic types.

+**Result:**
+The ENTY category showed a clear improvement in accuracy, meaning the model learned to recognize entity-type questions more reliably.

 <img src="plots/part3_rcnn_enty_improved_topic_accuracy.png" width="500" alt="RCNN topic accuracy" />

 #### ABBR Improvement
-- Implemented `rcnn_improved_abbr` with 3× oversampling and class weighting.
-- **Outcome:** Limited gains due to very few examples (only 9 in test set).
+The ABBR category had very few examples (only 9 in the test set), making it difficult for the model to learn abbreviation patterns.

+We tried to solve this by oversampling ABBR examples during training, giving the model more chances to see them.

+**Result:**
+There was no noticeable improvement in ABBR accuracy.
+Because there were so few samples, the model could not generalize well, even with extra training.
 More data would be required for substantial improvement.

 <img src="plots/part3_rcnn_abbr_improved_topic_accuracy.png" width="500" alt="RCNN topic accuracy" />